advapplab/sentiment_analysis_election_2022/README.md

 update 6/12: We now also have a version that can directly predict the sentiment for unlabelled data.
 See: predict_unlabelled_data.ipynb

+## Instructions

+To start a sentiment analysis on unlabeled data, see: predict_unlabelled_data.ipynb.

 If you want to run data where the labels are stored in the column 'sentiment', please run weibo_wmmBERT_testing_6.ipynb.<br>
 If you want to run data where the labels are stored in the column 'cya_check_3', please run  weibo_wmmBERT_testing_Cya_check_3.ipynb.<br>